All Episodes

 You're running for office to represent our country, your country, my country.

-I more does we need to we need for more of this to happen.
+We need for more of this to happen.

 But we'll go to the phones.

-I want to start in uh in Duran, Michigan.
+I want to start in Duran, Michigan.

-Uh people have been waiting patiently here for quite a while.
+People have been waiting patiently here for quite a while.

-Hi, Bob, nice to have you on the program, sir.
+Nice to have you on the program, sir.

 Thank you very much, sir.

-Especially with your show, because those parodies I'm hearing are far more entertaining than the entire Mitch album show.
+I love it, especially with your show, because those parodies I'm hearing are far more entertaining than the entire Mitch album show.

 They are funny.

-This is he's saying exactly everything I've been saying.
+He's saying exactly everything I've been saying.

 This whole thing about community organizer and all that.

-You can't apply 21st century political.
+You can't apply 21st-century political.

-That's offensive too.
+That's offensive, too.

 Yeah.

-Because community organized John Gotti's community organizer, because Al Sharpton's a community organized.
+Because community organizers, John Gotti's community organizer.

 The American people are not idiots.

-To the people, let me let here's here's here's where these people do not get it.
+Here's where these people do not get it.

 Jesus Christ is the truth.